Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

 Explicit backing fields define the implementation type in the `field` declaration.
 Inside the class, the compiler smart casts the property to the backing field type, so you can call the `emit()` function without a separate private backing property.

-> Explicit backing fields doesn't create the read-only wrapper that `.asSharedFlow()` provides.
+> Explicit backing fields don't create the read-only wrapper that `.asSharedFlow()` provides.
 > Use this pattern only when downcasting the exposed flow isn't a concern.
 >
 {style="warning"}